etsy/nagios-herald/docs/formatters.md

     short_state_detail
     state_info

-``Formatter::Base`` also includes helper methods that are used to store or manipulate content in the ``@content`` hash:
+``Formatter::Base`` also includes basic methods that are used to store or manipulate content in the ``@content`` hash:

     add_attachments - Add an attachment path to be referenced in an Email message.